Siouffy/jupyter-ds/README.md

 Run the image directly: ```docker run -p 8888:8888 -v ${PATH_TO_YOUR_DATA_DIR}:/usr/notebooks/shared -d siouffy/jupyter:ds-1.0```.
   - ${PATH_TO_YOUR_DATA_DIR} will be mounted on /usr/notebooks/shared in the container where u can easily access your data from spark
-  - The jupyter UI will be available on localhost:8888
+  - The jupyter UI will be available on ```localhost:8888```.
+The default directory will contain PixieDust Tutorial examples, and a data directory with a sample notebook using PixieDust with the Dataframe profiling package.
+The shared directory shall contain all the user files which are mounted from ${PATH_TO_YOUR_DATA_DIR}